-Our starting point for an environment diagram will contain both this abstract idea of memory, and the Global Frame.
+So our starting point for an environment diagram will contain both this abstract idea of memory, and the Global Frame.
 For now, we will think of the Global Frame as being completely empty when Python starts.
-When Python first starts, our current model (in the form of an environment diagram) looks like this:
+So when Python first starts, our current model (in the form of an environment diagram) looks like this: